edpin/upspin2tweet/README.md

 This is work in progress and the code was put together over a weekend.
 Lots remain to clean it up and make it more presentable.
 Feel free to send me pull requests to clean up.
-In fact, I'd appreciate if you send fixes for errors and omissions you may find, especially if they pertain to security.
+In fact, I'd appreciate if you sent fixes for errors and omissions you may find, especially if they pertain to security.

 This is the full code backing up the live app, except for: